jxb3641/OpenAI-hackathon-Scope3/README.md

     `OPENAI_API_KEY=(CopiedKeyHere)`
     - Save and exit.
     - Whenever you want to use the OpenAI API in your scripts, be sure to include this line after you import openai and os, so your local client knows your key:

     `openai.api_key=os.getenv("OPENAI_API_KEY")`

 For the `streamlit_10k_investigation.py` streamlit app (or any other streamlit apps) to be able to use your OpenAI API key, you simply need to replace `YourKeyHere` with the API key in `.streamlit/secrets.toml`:

 `openai_api_key = "(yourAPIKeyHere)"`

-If you're creating your own Streamlit app, be sure to get the secret using the following line after you import openai:
+If you're creating your own Streamlit script, be sure to get the secret using the following line after you import openai:

 `openai.api_key = st.secrets["openai_api_key"]`

 ## Overview